slic3r/Slic3r-Manual/src/getting-slic3r/getting-slic3r.md

 <http://slic3r.org/download>.

 Pre-compiled packages are available for Windows, Mac OS X and Linux.
-Windows and Linux users can choose between 32 and 64 bit versions to match their system.
+Windows users can choose between 32 and 64 bit versions to match their system.

 Source